ErikQQY/JuliaCNConf2021/slides.md

 2. History of fractional calculus and fractional differential equations

+3. Introduction to Fractional Calculus

-3. Get hands on FractionalCalculus.jl
+4. Get hands on FractionalCalculus.jl

+5. Introduction to Fractional Differential Equations

-4. Get hands on FractionalDiffEq.jl
+6. Get hands on FractionalDiffEq.jl

-5. One more thing
+7. One more thing

 ---
 layout: 'intro'